mongodb/mongo/src/mongo/bson/column/README.md

-Objects or arrays in interleaved mode are encoded with a sequence that begins with a reference object, which contains a superset of all nested fields in order in the series (order is important as this allows us to specify delta streams across all of the elemtns).
+Objects or arrays in interleaved mode are encoded with a sequence that begins with a reference object, which contains a superset of all nested fields in order in the series (order is important as this allows us to specify delta streams across all of the elements).
 This is followed by a series of Simple8b blocks that contains diffs in interleaved-order across all of the fields.
 In order to find suitable objects for such a sequence, the `BSONColumnBuilder` will build the reference object speculatively while receiving objects, using merges as necessary to maintain a superset of fields.